 The Allure II is arguably the finest charter sportfishing vessel in Guatemala.
 It’s a 1996, 40’ Custom Carolina Capps, with a cruise speed of 23 knots.

-Captain “Kiwi” Chris has been fishing the Pacific coast of Guatemala since 2002.
-It is fully equipped with top of the line Shimano reels, custom rods, a marlin tower, a modern electronics package, and a reputation for excellent food and very cold beer.
+Captain “Kiwi” Chris has been fishing the Pacific Coast of Guatemala since 2002.
+The Allure II is fully equipped with top of the line Shimano reels, custom rods, a marlin tower, a modern electronics package, and a reputation for excellent food and very cold beer.

 The Intensity is a one-of-a-kind 37’ Gamefisherman with Captain Mike Sheeder at the helm.
 Designed and built specifically for billfishing in Central American waters, she has speed, comfort, and maneuverability, with a cruising speed of up to 30 knots.
 The Intensity is powered by twin Cummins motors, giving her 900-h.p.